Section 10 of 15

 9.3.8 – Recognizing Hazardous Materials

-Learn to recognize shipments of hazardous materials.
-To find out if the shipment includes hazardous materials, look at the shipping paper.
+Learn to recognize shipments of HazMat.
+To find out if the shipment includes HazMat, look at the shipping paper.
 Does it have:

 - An entry with a proper shipping name, hazard class, and ID number?

-- A highlighted entry or one with an X or RQ in the hazardous materials column?
+- A highlighted entry or one with an X or RQ in the HazMat column?

 - What business is the shipper in?
 Paint dealer?
 Chemical supply?
 Scientific supply house?
 Pest control or agricultural supplier?
 Explosives, munitions, or fireworks dealer?